 Research has shown a link between dioxin exposure and the development of endometriosis in monkeys.
 Dioxin may be produced during the manufacturing of pesticides or other chemicals, plastics, and paper products.
 Dioxin can contaminate food and accumulate in the food chain, especially in the fatty tissue of animals.
 Studies indicate that greater degrees of dioxin exposure resulted in more severe cases of endometriosis.

 Currently, there is no way to prevent endometriosis.
 However, you can reduce your chances of developing endometriosis by lowering the levels of estrogen in your body.
 Estrogen levels can be lowered in several ways.
 Hormonal birth control keeps estrogen at a steady level in the body, preventing spikes and drops of hormone levels.
 Getting regular exercise, eating a low-fat diet, and maintaining a healthy weight help control estrogen levels.

 Limiting your daily intake of caffeine and alcohol may also help reduce your risk for developing endometriosis.

-About one in three women with mild endometriosis find that their symptoms go away on their own.
-While endometriosis symptoms lessen with menopause in most women, this is not always the case, since the body continues to produce some estrogen.
+About 1 in 3 women with mild endometriosis find their symptoms go away on their own.
+While endometriosis symptoms lessen with menopause for most women, this is not always the case, since the body continues to produce some estrogen.
 Endometriosis treatments and pregnancy can temporarily relieve symptoms, but they may reappear after treatment is stopped or after giving birth.